wn-doolittle/caliper-spec/caliper.md

 ### 4.2 Envelope

-**TODO Should we permit the Sensor to send mixed payloads of Entity describes/Events?
-Seems reasonable.
-If the Sensor can mix entities and events why do we need a Sensor.describe() method?**
+**TODO Confirm that we will permit the Sensor to send mixed payloads of Entity describes/Events?
+Seems reasonable.**

 Caliper [Event](#event) and [Entity](#entity) data are transmitted inside an [Envelope](#envelope), a purpose-built JSON data structure that includes metadata about the emitting [Sensor](#sensor) and the data payload.